jtayped/jtayped/README.md

 # 🌚 Joel Taylor
 Most people my age play video games, binge Netflix series, or spend ungodly amounts of time on social media.
 I for a change spend wayyy too much time programming.
 Ever since I made my first project in Python when I was 14 years old, I never stopped!
-From creating a viral Spotify website to automating the most tedious tasks, I have been around the block a fair bit for my age.
+From creating a semi-viral Spotify website to automating the most tedious tasks, I have been around the block a fair bit for my age.
 But much more is to come!

 ## 🛠🧰 Skills and Technologies
 <img align="left" alt="Python" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-plain.svg" />